Measuring Distance between Reeb Graphs: Preliminaries and Problem Definition

-Here $\XX_{\geq a}$ denotes the \emph{super-level set} $\XX_{\geq a} = \{ x\in \XX \mid f(x) \ge a \}$.
-Since the last vector space $\HH_p(\XX, \XX_{\geq a_0}) = 0$, each essential homology class will necessarily die in the \emph{extended part} of the above sequence at some relative homology group $\HH_p(\XX, \XX_{\geq a_j})$.
-We refer to the multi-set of points encoding the birth and death time of $p$-dimensional homology classes born in the original part and die in the extended part of Sequence (\ref{eqn:extseq}), as the \emph{$p$-th extended persistence diagram} of $f$, denoted by $\eDg_p(f)$.
-In particular, each point $(b, d)$ in $\eDg_p(f)$ uniquely refers to a $p$-dimensional (essential) homology class that is born in $\HH_p(\XX_{\leq b})$ and died after $\HH_p(\XX, \XX_{\geq d})$.
-See Figure \ref{fig:twotypes} (d) for an example.
+Here $\XX_{\geq a}$ denotes the \emph{superlevel set} $\XX_{\geq a} = \{ x\in \XX \mid f(x) \ge a \}$.
+Since the last vector space $\HH_p(\XX, \XX_{\geq a_0}) = 0$, each essential homology class will necessarily die in the \emph{relative part} of the above sequence at some relative homology group $\HH_p(\XX, \XX_{\geq a_j})$.
+We refer to the multiset of points encoding the birth and death time of $p$th homology classes created in the ordinary part and destroyed in the relative part of the sequence in \cref{eqn:extseq} as the \emph{$p$th extended persistence diagram} of $f$, denoted by $\eDg_p(f)$.
+In particular, for each point $(b, d)$ in $\eDg_p(f)$ there is a (essential) homology class in $\HH_p(\XX)$ that is born in $\HH_p(\XX_{\leq b})$ and dies at $\HH_p(\XX, \XX_{\geq d})$.
+See \cref{fig:twotypes} (d) for an example; note that the birth time is larger than or equal to death time in the extended persistence diagram.

-\paragraph{Relation of Reeb graph and persistent homology. } There is a natural way to define ``features'' of the Reeb graph and their ``importance'', which turns out to be consistent with information encoded in the diagrams $\Dg_0(\rg_f)$ and $\eDg_1(\rg_f)$ of the function $f: \rg_f \rightarrow \reals$.
-Since $\rg_f$ is a graph, we only need to consider the 0- and 1-dimensional (persistent) homology.
+\paragraph{Reeb graphs and persistent homology} There is a natural way to define and quantify features of the Reeb graph, which turns out to be consistent with the information encoded in the diagrams $\Dg_0(\rg_f)$ and $\eDg_1(\rg_f)$ of the function $\tilde f: \rg_f \rightarrow \reals$.
+Since $\rg_f$ is a graph, we only need to consider persistent homology in dimensions 0 and 1.
 We provide an intuitive treatment below.
+For simplicity of exposition, we assume that all nodes have different function values and are either a minimum, a maximum, a down-fork with down-degree 2, or an up-fork with up-degree 2, noting that these assumptions hold in the generic case.

-Imagine that we sweep through $\rg_f$ in increasing values of $a$ and inspect the changes in $\HH_0( (\rg_f)_{\leq a})$ (i.e, the connected components of the sublevel set $(\rg_f)_{\leq a}$).
-New components in the sublevel sets are created at local minima of $\rg_f$.
-At any moment, associate each connected component $C$ in the sublevel set with the lowest local minimum $m$ contained in $C$: intuitively, $C$ is created by $m$.
+Imagine that we sweep through $\rg_f$ in increasing values of $a$ and inspect changes in $\HH_0( (\rg_f)_{\leq a})$.
+New components in the \emph{sublevel sets} are created at minima of $\rg_f$.
+For any value $a$, associate each component $C$ in the sublevel set of $(\rg_f)_{\leq a}$ with the lowest local minimum $m$ contained in $C$: intuitively, $C$ is created at $m$.